 Cable tries to get Emile to agree to be his guide for the mission, but Emile will have none of it.
 Bloody Mary introduces Cable to a beautiful Tonkinese girl named Liat.
 Cable is enamored, but is shocked to discover that she is Bloody Mary's daughter.
 Nellie also makes a discovery about Emile that forces her to face her deep-seated racial prejudices.

 The musical received a film adaptation in 1958, starring Mitzi Gaynor as Nellie and Rossano Brazzi as Emile.
-It made more money than any other movie of the year, and eventually became Rodgers' and Hammerstein's first movie available on Blu-Ray Disc.
+It made more money than any other movie of the year.
+A remake was done in 2001, starring Glenn Close, Harry Connick Jr. and Rade erbedija.

 This musical provides examples of:

-- All Musicals Are Adaptations: Weaves together two separate stories from James A. Michener's Tales of the South Pacific.
+- All Musicals Are Adaptations: Weaves together two separate stories from James A. Michener's Tales of the South Pacific, and incorporates characters and events from several others.

 - Anguished Declaration of Love: Emile, when Nellie is leaving him.